-Feminist Anthropology (ANG 6930/ANT 4930) Spring 2019 R | Period 9 - 11 (4:05 PM - 7:05 PM) TUR 2303 Instructor: Dr. Marit Ostebo Email: marit.ostebo@ufl.edu Office: Grinter Hall 496 Office hours: Tuesday 2-3 pm and by appointment Course description This seminar offers an introduction to feminist anthropology.
+Feminist Anthropology (ANG 6930/ANT 4930) Spring 2021 R | Period 9 - 11 (4:05 PM - 7:05 PM) LIT 0201 Instructor: Dr. Marit Ostebo Email: marit.ostebo@ufl.edu Office: Grinter Hall 488 Office hours: Zoom, Tuesday/Thurs 12-2 pm Course description This seminar offers an introduction to feminist anthropology.
 We will explore the historical developments of feminist anthropology and the transformations and expansions that characterizes feminist anthropology in the twenty-first century.
 Particular emphasis will be given to how feminist anthropology, both theoretically and methodologically have challenged and contributed to the wider field of anthropology.
 Through a close reading of selected classic and contemporary anthropological texts we will explore a wide range of issues such as politics of representation, our positionality as researchers, race, class, gender, sexuality, violence, marginalization, embodiment, power and agency.
-You will also be introduced to N-Vivo, (a qualitative research software) and to pedagogical tools associated with Team-Based-Learning.
+You will also be introduced to pedagogical tools associated with Team-Based-Learning.
 Student Learning Outcomes By the end of the course a successful student will have:

 - 1) Acquired knowledge about - a.
 The history of feminist anthropology - b.
 The relationship between feminism(s), activism and anthropology - c.
 Key theoretical and methodological debates within feminist anthropology - d.
 The contribution of feminist anthropology to debates about ethnographic writing - 2) Developed the ability to critically analyze and discuss - a.
 Different theoretical positions within feminist anthropology - b.
 Key concepts such as gender, embodiment, positionality, representation, power, equality, identity etc. - c.
 The interplay between structure and agency in feminist anthropology - 3) Developed an ability to - a.
 Reflect on the influence of personal identity and positionality on ethnographic research and writing - b.
 Employ theoretical perspectives from feminist anthropology to critically discuss key issues relevant to your own research interest - c.
-Use relevant research to explore and test ideas and to support or refute generalization - 4) Developed familiarity with N-Vivo as a tool for qualitative research - 5) Gained an understanding of key principles and techniques in ethnographic research, with a particular focus on analysis of qualitative data and literature - 6) Improved ability to research a topic in anthropology and write a scholarly paper that presents the research Required texts Abu-Lughod, Lila (1993) Writing Women's Worlds Behar, R. & Gordon, Deborah A. (1995) Women Writing Culture Hodgson, D. (2017) Gender, Justice, and the Problem of Culture.
-From Customary Law to Human Rights in Tanzania Hurston, Zora Neale (2008 edition) Mules and Men Lewin, Ellen & Silverstein, Leni M. eds.
+Use relevant research to explore and test ideas and to support or refute generalization - 4) Gained an understanding of key principles and techniques in ethnographic research, with a particular focus on analysis of qualitative data and literature - 5) Improved ability to research a topic in anthropology and write a scholarly paper that presents the research Required Books (most are available on course reserve, either as e-books or hard copies) Abu-Lughod, Lila (1993) Writing Women's Worlds Behar, R. & Gordon, Deborah A. (1995) Women Writing Culture (Available on course reserve as e-book and hard copy) Barnes, R. J. D. (2015) Raising the Race: Black Career Women Redefine Marriage, Motherhood, and Community (Available on course reserve as hard copy) Hurston, Zora Neale (2018) Barracoon.
+The Story of the Last "Black Cargo" Karim, L. (2011) Microfinance and its Discontents.
+Women in Debt in Bangladesh Lewin, Ellen & Silverstein, Leni M. eds.
 (2016) Mapping Feminist Anthropology in the Twenty-First Century Mahmood, Saba (2005) Politics of Piety.
 The Islamic Revival and the Feminist Subject Stout, Noelle (2014).
 After Love: Queer Intimacy and Erotic Economies in Post-Soviet Cuba.
 Wolf, Margery (1992) A Thrice Told Tale.
 Feminism, Postmodernism & Ethnographic Responsibility PDF files of other required readings will be made available on Canvas Class schedule (Note: I reserve the right to modify the course schedule).